 If your employer does not take appropriate measures to examine the cause for poor indoor air quality and to prevent exposure, you can call the occupational safety and health authority’s telephone service for advice and information.

 Health risks caused by indoor climate must be prevented

 The employer must ensure that the workplace is healthy and safe to work in.
 A good indoor climate can be maintained with good design and proactive building maintenance.
 This means, for example, that emission-free building and interior decoration materials are selected and that proper and functional ventilation is provided.
 Additional attention should be paid to

 - functional and clean ventilation system

 - regular maintenance of the building

-Any leaks must be addressed immediately and the affected structures dried in order to prevent microbial growth.
-As a rule, any damaged materials should be removed.
+If moisture gets into structures, the affected structures must be dried immediately to prevent microbial growth.
+As a rule, defective materials must be removed.
 The cause must be investigated and repairs carried out to prevent any recurrence of the problem.

 In the event that the building is leased, the employer must contact the landlord to agree on repairs and maintenance.
 The employer is always ultimately responsible for their workers’ health.
 The employer can terminate the lease agreement if the conditions in the building are obviously putting workers’ health at risk.

 Health hazards must be eliminated without delay and the impacts of the remedial action monitored